pprzemek56/tic_tac_toe_with_minmax/README.md

 Game has two mods
   1. single player
   2. multiplayer

+In multiplayer mode you can play with second person on the same computer.

 In single player mode player has two levels of difficulty:
   1. easy - computer randomly chooses from free fields.